 The intended outcomes of this program include: (i) a memorable educational and career-building experience for MRSEC-funded students who participate in an overseas exchange; (ii) a greater awareness of other social and scientific cultures in our future technical leaders, so vital for future US competitiveness; (iii) technical collaborations that enhance IRG productivity and inform future research thrusts; and (iv) focused joint symposia or workshops.
 Specific MRSEC-sponsored international efforts include:

-CETNA-2017 Charge and Energy Transport Workshop in Nanocrystal Assemblies (attended by most leading experts in the field): Speakers from nine U.S. institutions and international experts from Japan, Russia, The Netherlands, and Switzerland
+CETNA-2017 Charge and Energy Transport Workshop in Nanocrystal Assemblies (attended by most leading experts in the field): Collaborative research with international experts from Japan, Russia, The Netherlands, and Switzerland.

 University Duisburg-Essen (Germany): Student exchange; Synthesis and applications of nanocrystal materials.